 - Stay away from foods, even vegetables, that are fried, breaded, au gratin, or creamy.
 Order a small or medium-sized baked potato with a touch of butter or low-fat sour cream rather than French fries or mashed potatoes.

 - Salads are a great idea, but avoid creamy dressings, along with toppings such as cheese or bacon.
 Ask for your dressing on the side so you can control how much you eat.

-- Clear broth soups are usually best.
+- Clear broth soups are most often best.
 Avoid thicker soups with cream or cheese in them.

 - Review the tips above in the section about sandwich restaurants and deli counters.

 Weight-loss - eating out; Healthy diet - eating out; Obesity - eating out

 American Heart Association.
 Dining out. www.heart.org/HEARTORG/HealthyLiving/HealthyEating/DiningOut/Dining-Out_UCM_304183_SubHomePage.jsp.
 Accessed November 2, 2016.